 Your doctor can send the pharmacist your prescription electronically.
 This way, a friend or family member can collect the medication for you.
 It can also be delivered to your home.

-If cannot reach your doctor or a GP respiratory clinic, you can call a medical deputising service.
+If cannot reach your doctor, you can call a medical deputising service.
 These services can offer you telehealth appointments while you stay at home recovering from COVID-19.

 Can I access oral COVID-19 antiviral medicine if I do not have a Medicare card?

-If you have tested positive for COVID-19 and have high risk factors for severe illness, but do not have a Medicare card, you should contact your doctor or a General Practice Respiratory Clinic for advice about treatment options.
+If you have tested positive for COVID-19 and have high risk factors for severe illness, but do not have a Medicare card, you should contact your doctor for advice about treatment options.

 People without a Medicare card may include those who are: